jfasch/jfasch-home/blog/2020/04/bbb.rst

 .. image:: gcp-firewall.png

-Now login to the machine ia SSH (clickable in the GCP window).
+Now login to the machine via SSH (clickable in the GCP window).

 BigBlueButton Installation
 --------------------------